-- Make sure your doctor knows about ALL other medicines you are using.
-This is especially important if you are a woman taking birth control pills while you are using thalidomide.
-Some medicines can cause birth control pills not to work as well to prevent pregnancy, and you should not take thalidomide if you get pregnant.
+- Make sure your doctor knows about ALL other medicines you use.
+This is especially important if you take birth control pills.
+Some medicines can cause birth control pills not to work as well to prevent pregnancy.

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 - Do not drink alcohol while you are using this medicine.